mwojnars/nifty/README.md

 Nifty
 =====

-*Nifty* is a library of utility functions and classes that simplify various common tasks in Python programming.
-A handy add-on to standard libraries that makes Python even easier to use.
+*Nifty* is a library of utility functions and classes that simplify various common tasks in Python programming - a handy add-on to standard libraries that makes Python even easier to use.
-Contains also a number of advanced tools for specific tasks of *web scraping*, *data processing* and *data mining*.
+Contains also a number of advanced tools for *web scraping*, *data processing* and *data mining*.
+Proudly used by [Paperity](http://paperity.org/), an aggregator of scholarly literature.

-Brought to you by **Marcin Wojnarski** (see my [blog](http://wojnarski.wordpress.com/marcin-wojnarski), [Twitter](http://twitter.com/mwojnarski), [LinkedIn](http://www.linkedin.com/in/marcinwojnarski)).
+Brought to you by **Marcin Wojnarski** ([blog](http://wojnarski.wordpress.com/marcin-wojnarski), [Twitter](http://twitter.com/mwojnarski), [LinkedIn](http://www.linkedin.com/in/marcinwojnarski)).
 Licensed on GPL.

 Contents
 --------